bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/01-Stu_Create-Repository/README.md

 * From the repository's main page, click the "Settings" tab.

-* Once in the repository's settings, select the "Collaborators" menu item on the left.
+* Once in the repository's settings, select the "Manage access" menu item on the left.

-* From the "Collaborators" page invite your group members to be project collaborators by entering their Github usernames one at a time.
+* From the "Manage access" page invite your group members to be project collaborators by entering their Github usernames one at a time.

 * Each invited group member should receive an email they must open to accept the invitation.